Conus clerii

 Conus clerii, common name Clery's cone, is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Distribution

-Locus typicus: Cape St. Thomas, State of Rio de Janeiro, Brazil.

-This species is found in the Atlantic Ocean, most commonly between Brazil to Northern Argentina.
+This species is found in the Atlantic Ocean, most commonly between Brazil to Northern Argentina, with a type locality in Cape St. Thomas, State of Rio de Janeiro, Brazil.

 Description

 The maximum recorded shell length is 65 mm.

 Habitat

 Minimum recorded depth is 15 m.
 Maximum recorded depth is 100 m.